R0NAM1/SimpleCast/README.md

 All you need to do is set `doDnsSdDiscovery` to true and have the hostname of the server be simplecastdiscovery and any client on the subnet should find it fine.

 Only one SimpleCast server should have this hostname and this option enabled, make it the first one you setup on the subnet.

+Do note, HTTPS is NOT supported since this is a local LAN server, so HTTPS Only mode does not work (You would have to generate Certs and such, a lot more hassel)

 <img src="assets/server_pin.png" alt="The connecting screen of the simplecast server, showing a pin of 18067, background is of lavander" width="800"/>